 - Oakville program

-At Eastside we use the Lidcombe Program to treat children’s stuttering.
-All of our therapists are trained and experienced in this program.
+At Eastside we use the Lidcombe Program, Westmead Program and Oakville Program to treat children’s stuttering.
+All of our therapists are trained and experienced in these programs.

 The Westmead and the Oakville programs are both designed for young children who stutter, and involve using Syllable Timed Speech to help reduce stuttering in young children or school-aged children